bitwarden/passwordless-docs/src/guide/README.md

 Hey there, fellow web app developer! 👋

-This guide will help you understand:
+This guide will help you **add Face/Fingerprint/Security Key sign in** to your webapp and understand:

 * What is passwordless.dev?
 * Why would you use it?
 What do you gain?